BCG-X-Official/sklearndf/sphinx/source/faqs.rst

     For bug reports or feature requests please use our `GitHub issue tracker <https://github.com/BCG-Gamma/sklearndf/issues>`_.
-    For any other enquiries please feel free to contact us at our mailing list (add link).
+    For any other enquiries please feel free to contact us at FacetTeam <at> bcg <dot> com.

 2. **How can I contribute?**

     We welcome contributors!
 If you have minor changes in mind that would like to contribute, please feel free to create a pull request and be sure to follow the developer guidelines.
-For large or extensive changes please feel free to open an issue, or reach out to us at our mailing list (add link) first to discuss.
+For large or extensive changes please feel free to open an issue, or reach out to us at FacetTeam <at> bcg <dot> com to discuss.

 Citation